kshailes/netflix-skip-intro/README.md

-# Text Clicker - Chrome Extension
+# netflix-skip-intro - Chrome Extension

 A Chrome extension that **automatically clicks** on specific text like "Skip", "Skip Ad", and "Skip Intro" when they appear on screen.
 Perfect for skipping YouTube ads, video intros, and more.